Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Surratt Boarding House -- Mary Surratt, one of the condemed conspirators, owned this building at 604 H Street where the conspirators met.
 Now a Chinatown restaurant, both the interior and exterior have been considerably altered.

 United States Capitol Building -- Lincoln was the first president to lie in state in the famous Rotunda.
-The catafalque which supported his coffin used to be stored two floors below in a special chamber but will have its own display area in the new Capitol visitors center.
+The catafalque which supported his coffin used to be stored two floors below in a special chamber but now has its own display area in the Capitol visitors center.

 White House -- After Lincoln's death, his body was brought here for the autopsy.
 The public was allowed to view his remains in the East Room; the next day an invitation-only funeral took place in the East Room, with the message given by his pastor, Dr. Gurley.